Assen Jordanoff: The glider

 In 1912, at the age of 16, Yordanov built his first workable glider.
 A local Bulgarian newspaper, dated February 16, 1912, published an article entitled 'First Bulgarian glider', which read:

 In the last few days, on the field between the infantry camp and the pioneer barracks, a very young Bulgarian aviator drills with his glider built by himself.
 He is a high school schoolboy, Asen Yordanov, the son of the Administrator of the Bank of Agriculture.
 He is fifteen, passionately keen on aviation and as a child fashioned toys that could fly.
 Last year, when visiting France and Italy, he saw the biplane of Maslennykov and Tchernyak, and from then on thought seriously to conquer the air himself.
 His glider is a very simple, light affair, based on the constructions of the Wright brothers and of Farman.
 It is 7 meters long, 1.20 m wide, with a surface area of 14 m2 and weights 23 kg.
 Yesterday he flew for over 12 minutes and reached an altitude of 10 to 12 meters.
 This young man's glider deserves praise, especially from aviation specialists.

 The exact date of the first flight is unclear, but after it, on February 5, the young flier made a second test flight in the presence of an official commission.
 Young Asen was invited to take another trip to France by a rich couple from Rousse, who had no children, and to go with them on summer holiday to Paris.
 In 1912, the first Salon de l'Aviation took place in Paris, presenting the latest aeronautic achievements and the latest planes, demonstrated by the top pilots of the day.

 In turn, Yordanov, above all, planned to find a means of admission to the well-known Blériot school in Étampes, knowing fully well the unlikelihood of a 16-year-old boy from then newly formed Bulgaria to gain admittance.
 This was until he met the well-known Bulgarian aviator Lieutenant Simeon Petrov, who introduced him to Louis Blériot himself.

-He wasn't officially enrolled and there was no diploma for him, but attending the famous flying school in the company of great aviators played a huge role in Yordanov's educational development.
-After graduation, all the Bulgarians in the school were gathered and notified that the Turks are planning to invade Bulgaria.
+He wasn't officially enrolled and there was no diploma for him, but attending the famous flying school in the company of sound aviators played a huge role in Yordanov's educational development.
+After graduation, all the Bulgarians in the school were gathered and notified that the Turks are planning to invade them.